GTM · Engineering · Operations

 Venn covers all of them.

 Every Venn placement is covered for the full 24 months from the hire date.
-If the hire leaves during that window — at month three, month twelve, month twenty-three, for any reason — Venn runs a replacement search at no additional charge.
+If the hire leaves during that window — at month three, month twelve, month twenty-three, for any reason other than the role being eliminated — Venn runs a replacement search at no additional charge.
 Operations hires sit closer to the board, the sponsor, and the bank than any other function.
 Twenty-four months is the window where that relationship either compounds into trust or unwinds into a search no one wants to be running on a compressed timeline.

 Every search runs on the same operating model.
 The roles below are illustrative — if your hire isn’t listed, ask.